awslabs/idf-modules/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for SeedFarmer-Module
-title: ''
+title: "[FEATURE]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+If the feature is related to an existing module, be ABSOLUTELY sure to give the path of the module (ex `modules/optionals/networking`).

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.